rambodt/Sparse-Systolic-Array-ML-Accelerator/README.md

-This repository contains a 16 x 16 INT8 systolic-array matrix-multiply accelerator written in SystemVerilog, with directed verification, benchmark testbenches, CPU comparison code, and an ASIC implementation flow targeting SKY130 through Hammer, Cadence Genus, Innovus, Tempus, and Voltus.
+This repository contains a 16 x 16 INT8 systolic-array matrix-multiply accelerator written in SystemVerilog, with directed verification, benchmark testbenches, CPU comparison code, and project-specific ASIC flow configuration targeting SKY130 through Hammer, Cadence Genus, Innovus, Tempus, and Voltus.

 The project explores the performance, energy, and physical-design tradeoffs of a small matrix-multiply accelerator for machine-learning workloads.